 The white grape variety comes from France.
 Around 100 Synonyms evidence of old age and spread in many wine-producing countries, The most important of which are alphabetically grouped by country Kleinedel, Pinot Blanc, White Arbst ( Germany ); Bon Blanc, Arnaison Blanc, Auvernat Blanc, Chardonnet Pinot Blanc, Clevner, Epinette Blanche, Gentil Blanc, Klavner, Moréote Blanche, Morillon Blanc, Noirien Blanc, Pino Blanc, Pinot Blanc Chardonnet, Pinot Blanc Vrai ( France ); Pinot Bijeli ( Croatia ); Pinot Bianco ( Italy ); Burgundy Veisser, Pino Belîi ( Moldova ); Pinot Blanc, White Burgundy ( Austria ); Pinot Branco ( Portugal ); Burgundy Biele, Rulandské Biele ( Slovakia ); Beli Pinot ( Slovenia ); Rulandské Bílé ( Czech Republic ); Burgundi Fehér, Fehér Burgundi ( Hungary ).

-It is a color mutation of Pinot Gris (or vice versa), from the Pinot Noir mutated.
+It is a color mutation of Pinot gris (or vice versa), from the Pinot Noir mutated.
 Pinot Blanc is one of them Pinot varieties (see there in detail).
 It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Auxerrois.
 Chardonnay.
 Knipperlé.
 Melon de Bourgogne.
 Pignoletto or Traminer (Savagnin Blanc).
-Until the end of the 19th century Chardonnay and Pinot Blanc were often confused.
+By the end of the 19th century, Chardonnay and Pinot Blanc were often confused.
 The Ampelographer Victor Pulliat (1827-1896) had already emanated in 1868 from two different varieties and this was officially recognized in France in 1872.
 In other countries, problems had been going on for much longer and the two were considered identical.
-In Austria they were registered and expelled until 1999 together.
+In Austria, they were registered and expelled together until 1999.
 Only in 1999 DNA analysis the autonomy was confirmed: Chardonnay is a natural cross between Pinot x Gouais blanc,

 The three varieties Pinot Noir, Pinot Blanc and Pinot Gris have their genes by natural intersections (often with the crossing partner Gouais Blanc) passed.
-However, these three varieties have a nearly identical DNA profile, which is why it can not be determined in natural crosses by DNA analysis, which was this.
-That's why only Pinot specified as parent (see there a list of all direct Pinot offspring).
-Pinot Blanc (compared to Gris and Noir) is rarely used as a crossing partner in new varieties due to its lack of quality, for example in the varieties Jutrzenka and Manzoni Bianco,
+However, these three strains have a nearly identical DNA profile, which is why it is not possible to determine what this was in natural crosses by DNA analysis.
+That's why only Pinot stated as parent (see there a list of all direct Pinot offspring).
+Pinot Blanc (compared to Gris and Noir) is rarely used as a crossbred partner in new varieties due to its lack of quality, for example the varieties Jutrzenka and Manzoni Bianco,

 In France, the variety was first described in Burgundy in 1895, but by German ampelographers already in the early 19th century.
 The French acreage amounts to a total of 1,292 hectares with a slight decline.
-The largest amount of it is in the Alsace where the variety mostly with Auxerrois is blended, the rest in the Burgundy, In Italy it is mainly in the northeast in the regions Friuli-Venezia Giulia.
+The largest amount of it is in the Alsace, where the variety mostly with Auxerrois is blended, the rest in the Burgundy, In Italy it is mainly in the northeast in the regions Friuli-Venezia Giulia.
 Lombardy.
-South-Tirol and Veneto widely used and is often grown together with Chardonnay.
-The Italian area amounts to a total of 3,086 hectares, with a slight downward trend.
+South-Tirol and Veneto widely used and often grown together with Chardonnay.
+The Italian area amounts to a total of 3,086 hectares, with a slight decline.